tahamada/ecoReleve-Core/README.md

 ecoReleve-Core
 ==============

-A free and open source biodiversity data management software.
+A free and open source application.

 ![ecoReleve](https://raw.github.com/NaturalSolutions/ecoReleve/master/Logos/logo-LABS_Core.jpg)

-This Software allow data browsing and mapping.
+This Software allow access to a lot of ecoReleve's webservices.

 ecoRelevé Core is a free and open source ser